by Stew Wild, LMT, CNMT, CMTPT

 President Kennedy's assassination left me in no mood for writing the book, but I am coming to life again.
 I am now in a better position to consider a contract.
 Enclosed are some brief ideas for a preface.

-old brownstone house at 27 East 11 Street where I lived for fifteen or sixteen years.
+In meditating on my early childhood, it occurs to me that you might like to look at the old brownstone house at 27 East 11 Street where I lived for fifteen or sixteen years.
 When I last saw it about three years ago, the front of the house was covered to the roof by a giant wisteria vine that my mother planted about 1902.
 From inside, the windows were framed in green leaves and sometimes there were lavender blooms.

 Under the front stoop of that house was an openwork iron grill door with perhaps six or eight inches of clearance between its bottom edge and the cement floor.
 At an age when I could only creep, I crawled out under this gate unobserved and made my way around the corner onto University Place.
-There I was recognized and brought home by the owner of a
+There I was recognized and brought home by the owner of a cleaning and tailoring establishment, Pomeranz and Goldfein, which our household patronized.
+In later years, he used to tell me about my early escapade in exploration.

 In 1961, a Garden Tour of New York included the house with a note on the program that it had been my home.